airtonix/vue-localize/README.md

 }
 ```
 #### Options explanation
 - **languages** - The list of application languages.
-It's just a json object.
+It's just a JSON object.
 The key of each root node is a language code.
-Each node is a configuration of the exact language and should contains two options:
+Each node is a configuration of the exact language and should contain two options:
-  - **key** - phrase key in the translation file for translating language name into different languages, e.g. for using when render items in language selector
+  - **key** - phrase key in the translation file for translating language name into different languages, e.g. for rendering items in language selector
   - **enabled** - set to false if need to disable language, or true to enable

-- **defaultLanguage** - Default language will be used if the language nowhere defined (together in current route, Vuex store and localStorage).
-Usually it works if user came for the first time
+- **defaultLanguage** - Default language will be used if the language not defined in current route, Vuex store or localStorage.
+Usually, it used when user came for the first time

 - **translations** - The object with translations of application phrases

-- **defaultLanguageRoute** - Defines the behaviour of routes localization (adding language at the start of path of a routes).
-If false, disable leading language param for all routes with default language, or enable otherwise
+- **defaultLanguageRoute** - Defines the behavior of routes localization (adding language at the start of path of the routes).
+If false, then disable leading language param for all routes with default language, otherwise enable

-- **resaveOnLocalizedRoutes** - Defines the policy for storing selected language in browser local storage for transiotions from localized routes to not localized and backwards.
-If false, transition from NOT localized route to localized will not update selected language in local storage, and it will be taken up when you'll back TO NOT localized route FROM LOCALIZED, even you have switched languages with language selector.
-It can be useful in cases when you need to remember the language selected in user account or administrative panel and switching languages at the public section of a site should not affect this choice.
-Set to true if you need transparent behaviour of application when switching languages and language must be changed for all application regargless of where exactly it was switched, in administration panel or at the public section of a site.
+- **resaveOnLocalizedRoutes** - Defines the policy for storing selected language in browser local storage for transitions from localized routes to not localized and backward.
+If false, the transition from NOT localized route to localized will not update selected language in local storage, and it will be taken up when you'll back TO NOT localized route FROM LOCALIZED, even you have switched languages with language selector.
+It can be useful in case when you need to remember the language selected in user account or administrative panel and switching languages at the public section of a site should not affect this choice.
+Set it to true if you need transparent behavior of the application when switching languages and the language needs to be changed for all application regardless of where exactly it was switched, in administration panel or at the public section of a site.

 - **defaultContextName** - Name of the key for default context of translations

-- **fallbackOnNoTranslation** - Set to true if you want to translate phrases which has no translation into the language defined in the option "fallbackLanguage" below.
-It may be usefull when you already need to publish your app, but you have no complete translations into all languages for all phrases.
+- **fallbackOnNoTranslation** - Set to true if you want to translate phrases which have no translation in the language defined in the option "fallbackLanguage" below.
+It may be useful when you already need to publish your app, but you have no complete translations for all languages and for all phrases

 - **fallbackLanguage** - Defines the fallback language for using in case described in comment for the option above

 - **supressWarnings** - Suppress warnings emitted into browser console (concerns only translation process).
 Plugin can emit warnings during translation phrases process in the following cases:
-  - phrase path doesn't exists in localization file (emitted always)
+  - phrase path doesn't exist in localization file (emitted always)
-  - phrase path exists but there is no translation into current language (emitted only if "fallbackOnNoTranslation" is set to false)
+  - phrase path exists but there is no translation for the current language (emitted only if "fallbackOnNoTranslation" is set to false)
-  - phrase path exists, hasn't translation into current language and hasn't translation into fallback language (emitted only if "fallbackOnNoTranslation" is set to true)
+  - phrase path exists, but it hasn't a translation for the current language and hasn't translation for the fallback language (emitted only if "fallbackOnNoTranslation" is set to true)
-  - output translation contains unprocessed variables which will shown to user  as is, e.g. %foo%
+  - output translation contains unprocessed variables which will be shown to the user  as is, e.g. %foo%

-## Translations file structure, contextes and global context
+## Translations file structure, contexts and global context

-Translations structure is just a json object, so you can to structure translations as you want.
+Translations structure is just a JSON object, so you can to structure translations as you want.

 ```js
 export default {